gridonic/swisscom-easypay/README.md

 _success/error/cancel_ urls for the redirect back to your shop.
 2. In case of a recurrent service, make sure to pass the duration and duration unit to the checkout page item via `setDuration()` and `setDurationUnit()`.
-3. Use the `CheckoutPageService` to obtain the redirect url.
+3. Call `CheckoutPageService::getCheckoutPageUrl()` to obtain the redirect url.

 ```php
 use Gridonic\EasyPay\CheckoutPage\CheckoutPageItem;